Blog/Construction

 When tools get stolen from a job site (and they will — 85% of contractors experience theft), your insurance company asks three questions:

-• Without records, your claim gets reduced or denied.
-With a digital inventory that includes photos, serial numbers, purchase dates, and location history, you get paid in full.
+Without records, your claim gets reduced or denied.
+With a digital inventory that includes photos, locations, categories, and a full check-in/check-out history, you get paid in full.

 What to track for each tool